Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/4_pick_and_place.md

 2. The ROS TCP connection needs to be created.
 In the top menu bar in Unity Editor, select `Robotics -> ROS Settings`.
 Find the IP address of your ROS machine.
     * If you are going to run ROS services with the Docker container introduced [above](#step-3), fill `ROS IP Address` and `Override Unity IP` with the loopback IP address `127.0.0.1`.
 If you will be running ROS services via a non-Dockerized setup, you will most likely want to have the `Override Unity IP` field blank, which will let the Unity IP be determined automatically.

     * If you are **not** going to run ROS services with the Docker container, e.g. if you are using a dedicated Linux machine or VM instead, open a terminal window in this ROS workspace.
-Set the `ROS IP Address` field in Unity Editor to the address output with the following command:
+Set the `ROS IP Address` field in Unity Editor to the output of the following command:

     ```bash
     hostname -I